hemant-bs/monitor_event/README.md

 - Open the manage extension page on chrome or visit chrome://extension
 - Click on load unpacked
 - Enable developer mode toggle
-- Select the manifest.json from the cloned repo
+- Select the folder where it is cloned

 ![Extension UI](images/chrome_ss.png)